bitstadium/HockeySDK-Mac/README.md

 ### Add analytics data to Sparkle setup

-Set the following additional Sparkle property:
+1. Set the following additional Sparkle property:

        sparkleUpdater.sendsSystemProfile = YES;

-and add the following Sparkle delegate method (don't forget to bind `SUUpdater` to your appDelegate!):
+2. Add the following Sparkle delegate method (don't forget to bind `SUUpdater` to your appDelegate!):

        - (NSArray *)feedParametersForUpdater:(SUUpdater *)updater
                         sendingSystemProfile:(BOOL)sendingProfile {
          return [[BITSystemProfile sharedSystemProfile] systemUsageData];
        }

-If you want to track usage times, you have to add the following methods in your code, e.g. when a document is opened and closed.
-Another example scenario is when the app is started or comes to foreground and when it goes to background or is terminated:
+3. Initialize usage tracking depending on your needs.

+    a.
+One example is to track usage when a document is opened

+           - (BOOL)readFromData:(NSData *)data ofType:(NSString *)typeName error:(NSError **)outError {
+               …
                [[BITSystemProfile sharedSystemProfile] startUsage];
+               …
+           }

+       and stop tracking usage when a document is being closed.

+           - (NSData *)dataOfType:(NSString *)typeName error:(NSError **)outError {
+               …
                [[BITSystemProfile sharedSystemProfile] stopUsage];
+               …
+           }

+       The SDK takes care if multiple documents are used.
+But this code doesn't consider when the app goes into background and will continue counting the time!

+    b.
+Another example scenario is when the app is started or comes to foreground and when it goes to background or is terminated:

+           - (void)applicationWillFinishLaunching:(NSNotification *)aNotification
+               …
+               NSNotificationCenter *dnc = [NSNotificationCenter defaultCenter];
+               BITSystemProfile *bsp = [BITSystemProfile sharedSystemProfile];
+               [dnc addObserver:bsp selector:@selector(startUsage) name:NSApplicationDidBecomeActiveNotification object:nil];
+               [dnc addObserver:bsp selector:@selector(stopUsage) name:NSApplicationWillTerminateNotification object:nil];
+               [dnc addObserver:bsp selector:@selector(stopUsage) name:NSApplicationWillResignActiveNotification object:nil];
+               …
+           };

 ### Show debug log messages